 I’ve always had a passion for food, so it’s no surprise I get so much joy out of representing restaurants, not to mention some of the best in New Orleans.
-So, when asked to write a blog entry about restaurant marketing ideas, it made me think back on my love for food and where it started.
+So, when asked to write about restaurant marketing ideas, it made me think back on my love for food and where it began.

 Which reminds me of a story.
 A few years ago, I was traveling home to Houston to spend Thanksgiving with my family.
-My client, Arnaud’s, offered to send me home with a pie for me and my family to enjoy, which I kindly accepted (duh!).
-I kept that beautiful pie, inside an equally as beautiful Arnaud’s-branded box, by my side the entire trip, careful not to lose sight of it through the security belt.
+One of my restaurant clients – Arnaud’s – offered to send me home with a pie for me and my family to enjoy, which I kindly accepted (duh!).
+I kept that beautiful pie, inside an equally beautiful Arnaud’s-branded box, by my side the entire trip, careful not to lose sight of it through the security belt.

-Now, I fancy myself a creative marketer, having been in the business for more than 10 years.
-But boy, did I underestimate the power of walking through a busy airport with a pie box.
-Everyone, and I mean EVERYONE, was commenting on the delicious treat.
+Now, I fancy myself a creative marketer, having been in the business for over 10 years.
+But boy, did I underestimate the power of walking through a busy airport with a pie.
+Everyone was commenting on the delicious treat.
 From bystanders joking around about stealing it from me – they’d have to tear it from my cold, dead hands – to airplane passengers offering to give me the “good” seat in place of the pie, it was quite the conversation starter.
-Of course, I took every opportunity to do my PR ‘thang’ and plug Arnaud’s, you know, the nearly century-old, Creole dining institute located in the French Quarter (check).
+Of course, I took every opportunity to do my PR thing and plug Arnaud’s, you know, the nearly century-old, Creole dining institute located in the French Quarter (check!).

 Do you have a fond food memory?
 Share your favorite foody moments by tweeting us at @DeveneyNola using the #DEVchat hashtag.